SaiKrishna200120/Clustering-and-fitting/README.md

-this is first clustering project while i am in university
+this is my first clustering project while i am in university